About Baby's First Test

-Newborn Screening Legislation
+Programs and Policy Newborn Screening Legislation

 Newborn Screening Saves Lives Act

 The Screening for Heritable Disorders Legislation was created to enhance, improve, and expand the ability of state and local public health agencies to provide screening, counseling, and health care services to newborns and children who have, or are at risk for, heritable disorders.
-This legislation established the Heritable Disorders Program and created the Secretary's Advisory Committee on Heritable Disorders in Newborns and Children (SACHDNC).
+This legislation established the Heritable Disorders Program and created the Advisory Committee on Heritable Disorders in Newborns and Children (ACHDNC).

 Specifically, this Act: